-(a) A purchase of and contract for commodities, printing and services shall be based, whenever possible, on competitive bids.
+(a) A purchase of and contract for commodities, printing, and services shall be based, whenever possible, on competitive bids.

 (b) The director shall solicit sealed bids for the purchase of commodities and printing which is estimated to exceed $25,000.
 No spending unit shall issue a series of requisitions or divide or plan procurements to circumvent this $25,000 threshold or otherwise avoid the use of sealed bids.
-Any spending unit which awards multiple contracts for the same or similar commodity or service to an individual vendor over any twelve-month period, the total value of which exceeds $25,000, shall file copies of all contracts awarded to the vendor within the twelve preceding months with the director immediately upon exceeding the $25,000 limit, along with a statement explaining how the multiple contract awards do not circumvent the $25,000 threshold.
+Any spending unit which awards multiple contracts for the same or similar commodity or service to an individual vendor over any 12-month period, the total value of which exceeds $25,000, shall file copies of all contracts awarded to the vendor within the 12 preceding months with the director immediately upon exceeding the $25,000 limit, along with a statement explaining how the multiple contract awards do not circumvent the $25,000 threshold.
 If the spending unit does not immediately report to the director, the director may suspend the purchasing authority of the spending unit until the spending unit complies with the reporting requirement of this subsection.
 The director may conduct a review of any spending unit to ensure compliance with this subsection.
 Following a review, the director shall complete a report summarizing his or her findings and forward the report to the spending unit.
-In addition, the director shall report to the Joint Committee on Government and Finance on January 1, and July of each year the spending units which have reported under this subsection and the findings of the director.
+In addition, the director shall report to the Joint Committee on Government and Finance on January 1 and July 1 of each year the spending units which have reported under this subsection and the findings of the director.

 (c) The director may permit bids by electronic transmission to be accepted in lieu of sealed bids.

 (d) Bids shall be solicited by public notice.
-The notice may be published by any advertising medium the director deems advisable.
+The notice may be published by any advertising medium the director considers advisable.
 The director may also solicit sealed bids by sending requests by mail or electronic transmission to prospective vendors.